 I also used fondant on the top of these cupcakes.
 I know that for many of you, this step is a tedious one and I say frost these cupcakes however you like!
 Green frosting, pink frosting with sprinkles of mini chips….whatever!
 Just don’t miss out on that fun center!

-- 1 boxed chocolate cake mix (plus water, oil and eggs to make according to package)
+- One boxed white cake mix (with water, oil and eggs to make according to box)